Fiserv/Commerce-Hub/docs/Resources/Master-Data/Currency-Code.md

 ---
-tags: [API Reference, ISO Country Code, Master Data]
+tags: [API Reference, Foreign Currency, Master Data.
+Global Currency Solutions, International]
 ---

-# ISO Currency Codes
+# Supported Currencies

-The `currency` variable in the `amount` array determines what currency the transaction well be submitted in.
+The `currency` variable in the `amount` [object](?path=docs/Resources/Master-Data/Amount-Components.md) determines what currency the transaction well be submitted in.

 <!-- theme: warning -->
-> Commerce Hub uses a decimal for precision.
+> Commerce Hub uses a decimals for separating precisions.
 When submitting the `total` ensure the correct precision usage; e.g. 10 GBP is submitted as 10.00, 10 JPY is submitted as 10, and 10 JOD is submitted as 10.000.

 ---

-## Currency List
+## ISO Currency Codes

-The table below contains all valid values of currency name, code, number and decimal values.
+The table below contains all valid values of currency name, code, number and precision values.
 Commerce Hub uses the 3 character alpha code when submitting [transactions](?path=docs/Resources/API-Documents/Payments/Payments.md).
 Commerce Hub supports the use of foreign currencies with Global Merchant Acquiring (GMA) and Multi-Currency Pricing (MCP) transactions.

 <!-- theme: warning -->
 > Commerce Hub does not support the following  currencies which are prohibited by the Office of Foreign Assets Control _(OFAC)_; BYN, MMK, CUP, CDF, IRR, IQD, LRD, KPW, SDG, SYP, and ZWL.